the-ray-kar/AgenticAI_Pydantic/README.md

 # 4. Run the agent
 result = await run_agent()
-print(result.output.index)  # Output will be an integr
+print(result.output.index)  # Output will be an integer
 ```